 On Strength days we target muscle group(s) to the point of failure.
 We increase intensity by loading the resistance and dialing back on reps.
 Will you be sore?
 Yes.
 Will it be worth it?
 Absolutely.

 To any athlete hitting a plateau, the missing element is almost always recovery (not more reps).
-Here, we roll-out, practice active-release therapy (ART), muscle activation, and mobility allow us to maximize results while decreasing the risk of injury.
+Infrared saunas, cold plunges, Normatec sleeves, active-release therapy (ART), muscle activation, and mobility allow us to maximize results while decreasing the risk of injury.

 Destroying you in a workout would be easy.
 We challenged ourselves to build a program where you see progress, not just next-day soreness.

-To us, it’s not exercise—this is our escape from desk jobs, deadlines, and emails.The room is dark, the music is loud, and there’s always beer in the fridge.
+To us, it’s not just exercise—this is our escape from desk jobs, deadlines, and emails.The music is loud, the cheering is louder, and the team reminds you of your potential.